syash7202/Javascript/readme.md

 ## Execution Context

-When a function is executed then it makes its own imaginary container which contains three parts : 1.
-Variables 2.
-Functions inside that parent function 3.
-Lexical Environment of that function
+When a function is executed it makes its own imaginary container which contains three parts:
+1. Variables
+2. Functions inside that parent function
+3. Lexical Environment of that function

 ## Lexical Environment

-it is technically a chart contains scope & scope-chain of that particular function i.e contains information about things what a particular function can access and what it cannot.
+it is technically a chart containing the scope & scope-chain of that particular function i.e. contains information about things that a particular function can access and what it cannot.

-## How to copy refernce values
+## How to copy reference values

-it is done by using spread operator '...' as it copies the value from a variable or object.
+it is done by using the spread operator '...' as it copies the value from a variable or object.

 ```
 var a = [1,2,3,4,5,6,7,8,9];
-var b = [...a]; // this gives b a copy of a and changes made to b doesn't reflect in a.
+var b = [...a]; //This gives b a copy of a and changes made to b don't reflect in a.

 var obj1 = {nmae:"Yash"};
 var obj2 = {...obj1};